 The results are in!

-We’ve rounded up the best hardtail mountain bikes of 2018 at £500, £750 and £1,000, read on to find out who came out on top in the definitive test.
+We’ve rounded up the best hardtail mountain bikes at £500, £750 and £1,000, read on to find out who came out on top in the definitive test.

 Boom!
 It’s the test we’ve all been waiting for.
 With 18 bikes and three distinct price points, mbr’s Hardtail of the Year is by far the biggest and most comprehensive test of sub £1,000 hardtails you’ll find anywhere.